RaeOfChey/GitHired/README.md

 This project is part of a coding bootcamp assignment and is not open for contributions.
 To comply with the course requirements, I must complete this project individually without outside assistance.
 Therefore, pull requests, issues, or other contributions will not be accepted.
 Thank you for understanding!

 ## Tests
 Currently, this project does not have any automated tests.
-However, if you'd like to add tests, feel free to contribute!
-You can set up testing using a framework like Mocha or Jest.

 ## Questions
 If you have any questions about the repository, feel free to reach out by opening an issue or contacting me directly at cheyennaraelynn@gmail.com You can also find more of my work on GitHub at https://github.com/RaeOfChey.